 Please see the below link for information published on the USPCA website

 For further information see our 'Advice for the Public' section below.

 Disposal of dead wild birds on public land

 Where dead wild birds are not required for surveillance purposes, the routine collection of dead birds rests with the landowner.
-Where dead birds are on public land, it is the responsibility of the landowner to safely dispose of the carcases.
+Where dead birds are on public land and it is necessary to remove the carcases, it is the responsibility of the landowner to safely dispose of them.

-DAERA officials have been working closely with local councils in relation to dead wild birds found on their lands and their responsibilities as landowners.
-Any decisions in that regard is for the council in conjunction with the Public Health Agency (PHA).
+DAERA officials have been working closely with local councils and public sector landowners in relation to their responsibilities as landowners regarding dead wild birds found on their lands.
+Any decision in that regard is for the council or landowner in conjunction with the Public Health Agency (PHA).